Thursday, August 21, 2025

 What followed can only be described as a temper tantrum of epic proportions.

 But eventually, nature did what nature does.
-After all that noise and fury, she did lay her egg.
-When I finally removed the board, expecting her to bolt out in a huff and resume her diva strut, she didn’t.
+After all that noise and fury, she finally laid her egg.
+When I removed the board, I expected her to bolt out in a huff and resume her diva strut.
+She didn’t.
 She just fluffed her feathers and looked at me like, “Nope.
 I live here now.”

-Suddenly, as if she hadn’t just staged a full-blown protest, she decided the nest box was… comfortable.
+Suddenly, as if she hadn’t just staged a full-blown protest, she decided the nest box was. . . comfortable.
 Too comfortable, in fact.
 Yes, she refused to leave.
 She just sat there, cozy as can be.
-I stood there thinking: seriously?
+Seriously?
 I had to lift her out and set her down in the middle of the coop.

-And then?
-The biggest twist of all: the hen who’s never been particularly friendly, the one who made it clear humans were simply an unfortunate inconvenience in her world, started following me.
+And then the biggest twist of all: the hen who’s never been particularly friendly, the one who made it clear humans were simply an unfortunate inconvenience in her world, started following me.
 She perched near me, soft-clucking, actually asking to be picked up.
 After weeks of treating me like hired help, she suddenly acted like we were best friends.
-I had to carry her around like some spoiled lapdog,
+I had to carry her around like a spoiled lapdog.

 Please leave a comment below.
 I love hearing from you.